m4ktub/m4ktub.ws/source/_posts/2017-04-01-telescopes-and-light-pixels.md

 Also, my first Google searches showed me that, regarding this topic, I had a lot of typical misconceptions and simplistic mental models of light.
 For example, being used to computers when I read that there is a maximum resolution for a telescope I've immediately though about pixels.
 It's strange, but I had no other model for a limit in imaging.
 Obviously I did not expect to look through the telescope and see a pixelized Jupiter but what would I see with maximum zoom?

 This is basically how I wrapped my head around the basics to predict what can be seen through my telescope.
-Throughout the rest of the post I'll be using a [KONUSTART-900][1] as a reference for some of the measurments.
+Throughout the rest of the post I'll be using a [KONUSTART-900][1] as a reference for some of the measurements.

 Basics about refracting telescopes
 ----------------------------------